 Margaret Beaufort is a pivotal figure in English history and one who divides opinions.
 “Uncrowned Queen” is Nicola’s third book, following biographies of Lady Jane Grey and Lettice Knollys, Countess of Leicester.

-Like Father & Son?
+Like Father and Son?
 Warwick the Kingmaker and Edward IV – David Santiuste

-David makes the case for the often overlooked Edward IV.
-Often only thought of as Richard III’s older brother, Edward was the most successful war leader of the Wars of the Roses, and it is about time for a thorough re-assessment of his life and times and his sometimes difficult relationship with Richard Neville.
+David makes the case for the much overlooked Edward IV.
+Often only thought of as Richard III’s older brother, Edward was the most successful war leader of the Wars of the Roses, and it is about time for a thorough re-assessment of his life and times.

 August No talk